vanguardbackup/docs/development-handbook.md

 ## 7. Commit Guidelines

-We follow a structured commit message format to maintain a clear and traceable history.
-Our commit messages should:
+We use structured commit messages for a clear, traceable history.
+Each commit should:

 1. Start with a type prefix (e.g., `fix:`, `feat:`, `refactor:`)
 2. Be no longer than 50 characters